antgon/microdaq/README.md

 ### Example 3

-To test on an Arduino, this code was loaded to an Arduino Uno.
+To test on an Arduino, the following code was uploaded to an Arduino Uno.
 The two values created must be printed on the same line, separated by a space:
 ```c
 void setup() {
   Serial.begin(9600);